bummzack/page-blocks/README.md

     composer require bummzack/page-blocks 1.0.*@dev

+If the above fails (composer complains about no matching packages when resolving requirements), then open up your `composer.json` file and add `"minimum-stability": "dev"` in the "root" of the JSON structure:

+    {
+        "minimum-stability": "dev",
+        ...
+    }

+After doing so, run the composer require command again and it should successfully install the module and all requirements.

 If you don't use composer, make sure you install at least the modules that are listed as "mandatory" under **Requirements**

 After installing, make sure you rebuild the database and flush the cache (`dev/build?flush=1`).